SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Operator controlled namespaces

-The Operator can be configured with which namespaces to watch, so it will pick up all broker specs created in the watched namespaces and create deployments there.
-However all other namespaces will be ignored.
+The Operator can be configured with a list of namespaces to watch, so it picks up all broker specs created in the watched namespaces and create deployments there.
+However all other namespaces are ignored.

 Watched namespaces can be configured by providing the comma-separated list of namespaces in the `WATCH_NAMESPACE` environment variable defined in the container spec of the [Deployment](#operator) which controls the Operator pod.
 Assingning an empty string (default) means watching all namespaces.